-Information is collected for different qualification levels of teachers when applicable (see section 2.5).
+Information is collected for different qualification levels of teachers when applicable.

 Starting salaries refer to starting teachers defined as a teacher with no recognised working experience (e.g. the salary of a starting teacher with previous professional experience recognised through the system of compensation of teachers is beyond the scope of this data collection).